-Upstate New York butcher Samuel Wilson has been credited with being the real-life inspiration behind Uncle Sam, the unofficial “human face” of the U.S. Government.
+September 7th is often credited with being the date, in 1813, that the United States received its moniker Uncle Sam.
+It’s said that upstate New York butcher Samuel Wilson was the real-life inspiration behind the unofficial “human face” of the U.S. Government.
 The Troy, NY butcher supposedly stamped cuts of meat he delivered to American troops during the War of 1812 with the initials “U.S.” But the NY Times tells us that a Nebraska professor who has been tracing the origin of the top-hatted elder statesman has turned up an earlier reference.
 History professor and War of 1812 expert Donald R. Hickey from Wayne State College brings the origin of Uncle Sam back to New York City–the nation’s first capital–and a young midshipman’s use of the Navy slang of the day.

 Colin Spoelman moved to New York for post-grad job opportunities, but it was his home state of Kentucky that ended up giving him direction.
 On trips back home, he developed a deep appreciation for moonshine and distilling, and now his interest has gone from hobby to profession.
 Six years ago, Colin combined his Kentucky roots, his life in Brooklyn, and his love of distilling whiskey through Kings County Distillery, where he is one of the founders (along with David Haskell) and the head distiller.